Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             my_lib_frag_reverse.wig:frag:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value is the minimal number of replicates that a TSS has to be detected in.
+                            This value is the minimal number of replicates that a transcript has to be detected in.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use spaces to separate